 Bone tissue should be broken down and rebuilt continuously, just like all of the cells in our body.
 This process takes place when Osteoclasts help to dissolve old bone tissue, while osteoblasts stimulate new bone growth.
 Because estrogen has a rate limiting effect on Osteoclasts, Estrogen Dominance delays the breakdown of bone tissue but does not support bone building (osteoblast function).

 Bone is a dynamic tissue that is constantly being reshaped by osteoblasts, which build bone, and osteoclasts, which resorb bone.
 Consequently, estrogens only slow down bone loss, not promote the formation of new bone tissue.

-Maintaining proper levels of natural hormones, giving due attention to dietary choices, dietary calcium, managing stress and regular exercise are proven choices for the informed woman.
+Maintaining proper levels of natural hormones, giving due attention to dietary choices, dietary calcium, managing stress and regular exercise have proven to be sound choices for the informed woman.